Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

   Specifies the name of the created virtual machine.

 * **Location**
   Specifies the virtual machine's [location](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/regions-and-availability).
-The selected location determines the available _resource groups_ \(see below\).

   > Please be informed that transferring data between different locations takes more time than performing data transfer within a single location.